happy-labs/itemz/README.md

 ## 3. build itemz

+itemz app is dockerized. we can simply run it with docker

 ```
 docker build --tag erangaeb/itemz:0.1 .
 ```

 ## 4. run itemz

+in here `${PWD}:/var/www/html` maps current working directory as a volumen to
+`/var/www/html` directory. also taking mysql database host as a env variable

 ```
 docker run -p 81:80 \